 The goal wasn’t really that important

 From here, visualisation became easier.
 Furthermore, he could stand in the moment he knew he had achieved his goal and connect with the driving feeling.
 So, even though visualisation and mental rehearsal can boost your results, you do need to have a clear purpose and drive for achieving what it is you say you want.
+For many athletes, the time spent in mental training becomes a keystone habit and driver for their success.

 You can use visualisation for sporting and business success

-Here are a few tips to help you master the skill of visualisation.
+Here are a few tips to help you master the skill of visualisation

 - First, decide exactly what you want and why.
 Please make sure it excites you or at the very least causes you to feel expansive about the outcome.